p4rq/FinalProject/README.md

 ### Adapter Pattern
 - **Purpose**: Allows incompatible interfaces to work together.
 This is done by wrapping the otherwise incompatible object in an adapter to give it a compatible interface.
-- **Implementation**: Used to integrate external libraries or services with incompatible interfaces into the application without modifying the original code.
+- **Implementation**: Adapter pattern converts the sum of price of "n" square metres into several(Dollar, Euro, Ruble) currencies.

 These patterns are instrumental in ensuring that the project's codebase is easy to maintain, extend, and scale as new requirements emerge.
 Each pattern is applied following the principles of good software design to address specific issues within the project's context.